 This pumpkin pie from scratch is worlds better than anything you’ll buy at the store.
 No canned pumpkin, no sweetened condensed milk, no store-bought pie crust.
 Seriously, this is the BEST pumpkin pie recipe I’ve ever tried, and I don’t say that lightly!

-If you follow along with me here or in my Facebook group, you may know that I’ve been a little obsessed with making my own pumpkin puree this year.
+I’ve been a little obsessed with making my own pumpkin puree this year.

 I can’t get over how much better it is than canned puree!
 I tried my pumpkin pasta recipe with both, and the version with canned pumpkin was almost inedible.
 The homemade puree created a smooth, delicate, and creamy sauce.